thekioskman/mean_reversion_strategies/README.md

 ```

 The important thing to note here is the value of the lags, it indicates how far back we want to look into our data.
 In practice it is often the case that securities prices are not always mean reverting or always trending.
-Their movment tends to change over the course of time, they may have periods of mean reversion or periods of trending.
-Therfore, the time window (including both the starting point and the lag value) in which we apply the calcuation of the hurst exponent can yeild very different results.
+Their movement tends to change over the course of time, they may have periods of mean reversion or periods of trending.
+Therefore, the time window (including both the starting point and the lag value) in which we apply the calculation of the hurst exponent can yield very different results.
 In the above code, we start from the latest value and just look back max_lag units of time.

-When evaluting the result of the hurst exponent we note that it is a value between 0 and 1:
+When evaluating the result of the hurst exponent we note that it is a value between 0 and 1:
 hurst < 0.5 implies the time series is mean reverting
 hurst = 0.5 implies the time series is a random walk
 hurst > 0.5 implies the time series is trending